Purple: In art, history, and fashion

-In prehistory and the ancient world: Tyrian purple
+In prehistory and the ancient world

 Purple first appeared in prehistoric art during the Neolithic era.
 The artists of Pech Merle cave and other Neolithic sites in France used sticks of manganese and hematite powder to draw and paint animals and the outlines of their own hands on the walls of their caves.
 These works have been dated to between 16,000 and 25,000 BC.

+Purple textiles, dating back to the early second millennium BCE, were found in Syria, making them the oldest known purple textiles in the world.
+These findings include textiles from a burial site in Chagar Bazar, dating back to the 18th-16th centuries BCE, as well as preserved textile samples discovered in gypsum at the Royal Palace of Qatna.